WallaceJames/yolo/explanation.md

 - Installs and configures the frontend application on the frontend server.
 - Ensures that Node.js and application dependencies are installed, and the frontend service is running.

+**Positioning**:
+- This role is executed after the backend role to ensure that the frontend application can properly interact with the backend services.

 **Ansible Modules Used**:
 - `ansible.builtin.apt`: To install Node.js.